ProgSoc/2024ReactWorkshop/README.md

 # React + TypeScript + Vite

+This template should help get you started developing with React, TypeScript and Vite.

+Use this link [Stackblitz](https://stackblitz.com/github/progSoc/2024ReactWorkshop) to start coding in the browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: